passbutler/passbutler-documentation/Documentation.md

 ## Synchronization algorithm

-All model entities are identified via UUID (no auto increment integer ID to be sure clients that are not always in sync do not create conflicts with same auto incremented IDs).
-The up-to-date state of a model entity is determined with the modified date.
-Model entities are never deleted in database - instead they contain a deleted field - this makes detection of new or deleted items much more simple.
+All model entities are identified via UUID (no auto increment integer primary keys to avoid conflicts between clients generating the same auto incremented ID on different devices).
+The up-to-date state of a model entity is determined with the modified timestamp in the `modified` field.
+Model entities are never really deleted in the database - instead they contain a `deleted` field - this makes the detection of new/deleted state much more simple.

 The following steps are executed for all model entities:

 1. Load list of local entities
 2. Load list of remote entities
-3. Detect new local entities and insert locally
+3. Detect new local entities and insert them locally
-4. Detect new remote entities and insert remotely
+4. Detect new remote entities and insert them remotely
-5. Detect modified local entities (according to modified field) and update locally
+5. Detect modified local entities (according to `modified` field) and update them locally
-6. Detect modified remote entities (according to modified field) and update remotely
+6. Detect modified remote entities (according to `modified` field) and update them remotely